MicrosoftDocs/msteams-docs/msteams-platform/get-started/code-samples.md

 ## Build your first Microsoft Teams app overview

 In the **get started** tutorial, you learn how to create basic Teams apps.
-Each tutorial walks through how to build a basic, real-world Teams app.
+Each tutorial walks you through how to build a basic, real-world Teams app.
 It introduces you to common tools, fundamental concepts, and more advanced features.

-Additionally, this section includes alternative guides for you who are already familiar with Blazor, SPFx, C# or .NET, and Yeoman Generator.
+Additionally, this section includes alternative guides for you who are already familiar with Blazor, SPFx, C# or .NET, Node.js, and Yeoman Generator.

 ## What you'll learn

 Here's an idea of what you'll know after going through the lessons:

-- Get up and running quickly with the Microsoft Teams Toolkit (a Visual Studio Code extension)
+- Get up and running quickly with the Microsoft Teams Toolkit (a Visual Studio Code extension).
-- Get experience with the Toolkit and SDKs
+- Get experience with the Toolkit and SDKs.
-- Configure and build different types of Teams apps
+- Configure and build different types of Teams apps.

 ### Teams app fundamentals